AndyDingo/PerthFurStats_TelegramBot/pfsTelegramBot/docs/readme.txt

 VERSION: 1.0.0.120
 FOR: WINDOWS 8/10+
-LAST UPDATED ON:
+LAST UPDATED ON: 14/10/2017
-LAST UPDATED BY: ANDYDINGOWOLF
+LAST UPDATED BY: AnwenEira

 Please use "Word Wrap" if using notepad or wordpad to view this file.